gordyt/docker-zcs-dev-machine/README.md

 ## run-image

+Before running this for the first time, create a user-defined Docker network for the image to use as follows:

+	docker network create --driver bridge zcs

 This will run the image created by the `build-image` script.
 Two host directories are mapped into the image: